Golden Horseshoe

 Only booking the Gold Course

-The Green Course and Spotswood Trail both deserve a round; a trip that only plays the Gold misses the three-course variety that makes the operation worth the drive.
+The Green Course and Spotswood Trail both deserve a round; A trip that only plays the Gold misses the three-course variety that makes the operation worth the drive.

 • !